rubenswieringa/discogs-greatest-albums/README.md

 This project lets its user assemble their own list of all-time-favorite music albums.

-It has basic add/remove and auto-complete functionality.
-It uses the [Discogs](https://discogs.com) API for querying data and (for simplicity’s sake) stores the user its choices in local storage.
+It has basic add/remove, routing and auto-complete functionality.
+It uses the [Discogs](https://discogs.com) API for querying data and (for simplicity’s sake) stores the user’s choices in local storage.

 ## Run